Vishnu-KV-S/Vishnu-KV-S/README.md

 # Hi there! 👋 I'm Vishnu KV

-I am the CEO of **[Stockeds Software Solutions Private Limited](https://stockeds.com)**.
-With a passion for innovation and technology, I lead a team dedicated to virtual set creation, game development, and delivering advanced software solutions.
-I am experienced in multiple programming languages and frameworks, specializing in both frontend and backend development, with a focus on performance, scalability, and cutting-edge technologies.
+I am the **CEO of [Stockeds Software Solutions Private Limited](https://stockeds.com)**, where I lead with vision and innovation in the fields of software development, game development, and advanced virtual production solutions.
+With a strong technical background and entrepreneurial mindset, I manage high-performing teams, drive technological advancement, and oversee the development of cutting-edge solutions for a global market.
+My expertise spans multiple programming languages and frameworks, with a focus on performance, scalability, and pioneering technologies.

 - 🔭 I’m currently working on **Next.js, WebRTC, and Virtual Set Production**
 - 🌱 I’m constantly learning **DevOps, Cloud Infrastructure, and 3D rendering technologies**